 Good to know

-Hiking the 17km Mount Bartle Frere trail takes most people about 10-15 hours on foot, so you’ll need to bush camp near the summit and spread it over 2 days.
+Hiking the 17km Mount Bartle Frere trail takes most people about 10-15 hours on foot.
+Because of the time factor, most people bush camp near the summit like we did and spread it over 2 days.

-We did see a few people do it in a day which is nuts!
-It can be done, but only if you set out really early (try first light at 6am) and if you’re very fit.
+We did see a few people do it in a day which can be done if you set out really early (try first light at 5/6am) and if you’re very fit.

 There are three different ways you can conquer the Mount Bartle Frere hike …